yanigisawa/notes/isb/digitizing-jazz-music.md

 ## Goal

 The ISB seeks to inventory the existing file cabinets full of Jazz band music.
-At present no information is known about any of the pieces of music, other than that these physical file cabinets contain jazz band music.
+At present, no information is known about any of the pieces of music, other than that they reside in these physical file cabinets.

 ## Proposed Solution